Small Area Labour Markets

 The smoothed SALM series is created by applying an average to four quarters of unsmoothed data.
 This means that changes in the smoothed SALM series will lag actual changes in labour market conditions.

-While the unsmoothed data are likely to be more responsive to changes in labour market conditions, they are also subject to high levels of statistical variability, which may be exacerbated during the COVID-19 pandemic.
+While the unsmoothed data are likely to be more responsive to changes in labour market conditions, they are also subject to high levels of statistical variability.

 Interpret the unsmoothed SALM series with caution.
 Even large movements could reflect statistical variability rather than actual changes in labour market conditions.